Bidirectional recurrent imputation and abundance estimation of LULC classes with MODIS multispectral time series and geo-topographic and climatic data: Introduction

-In the last years, modern DL models have been increasingly employed for addressing BSU by directly learning the input-output mapping from the spectra of mixed pixels to their corresponding class abundances.
-Several studies have explored the potential of DL methods for BSU in LULC mapping \cite{zhang2018hyperspectral, palsson2018hyperspectral, ghosh2022hyperspectral}.
-Nevertheless, the majority of these studies concentrate solely on hyperspectral data \cite{9324546}.
-Indeed, hyperspectral data provides a clear advantage over multispectral data since the former provides a larger amount of information.
-Nevertheless, in practice, the acquisition and analysis of hyperspectral data is more expensive, more computationally demanding and spatially constrained than multispectral data \cite{french, nalepa2021recent}, especially when considering time series \cite{9324546}.
-For these reasons, the practical way to explore the potential of spectro-temporal information in the problem of unmixing is by using multispectral multitemporal data.
-Some works have started exploring approaches without the need of endmember extraction with multispectral time series data \cite{wang2021spatio, wang2021real}, however to the best of our knowledge, none have explored a complete DL solution where recurrent neural networks (RNN), particularly Long-Short Term Memory (LSTM) networks, are a perfect fit and have been applied to a number of RS problems \cite{sharma2018land, lakhal2018recurrent, 8006221}.
+In the last years, modern DL models have been increasingly employed for addressing SU by directly learning the input-output mapping from the spectra of mixed pixels to their corresponding class abundances.
+Several studies explored the potential of DL methods for SU in LULC mapping using either single time-step HS data \cite{zhang2018hyperspectral, palsson2018hyperspectral, ghosh2022hyperspectral} or single time-step MS data \cite{mustard1998nonlinear}.
+Including temporal information could be a great opportunity to improve SU methods \cite{9324546} and a few works (see Table \ref{table:2}) have started exploring approaches with MS time series data.
+However, to the best of our knowledge, none have explored an end-to-end DL solution, where recurrent neural networks (RNNs) and LSTM networks are a perfect fit.

-An additional advantage of applying DL in BSU is that ancillary information (e.g., topography, climate and geographical location) can be easily introduced to enhance the unmixing task.
-This ancillary data is successfully used by DL models to improve the performance during image classification \cite{berg2014birdsnap, ellen2019improving, tseng2022timl}.
+In contrast to traditional methods, the application of DL in SU facilitates the exploitation of ancillary information such as geographic location, topography, and climate.
+For example, in the field of computer vision, ancillary data has been successfully used by DL models to improve the performance during image classification \cite{berg2014birdsnap, ellen2019improving, tseng2022timl}.
 However, the introduction of ancillary information remains unexplored in spectral unmixing methods.
+We hypothesize that injecting such ancillary information could boost the performance of the predictive model in spectral unmixing.
+This information may help the model understand the spatial distribution and variations in climate of the different LULC types.

+The primary problem addressed in this study is the spectral unmixing of LULC classes using MS time series data and ancillary information, and it faces several challenges: \begin{itemize} \item Public labeled datasets with MS multitemporal data for spectral unmixing of LULC classes are not available.

+\item Creating a new dataset of MS time series plus ancillary information together with LULC abundances annotations is complex, costly and time consuming.